<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Is Buying a Home for a College Student a Good Investment?

-Tuition, books, transportation, room and board…the cost of college adds up fast.
-At first glance, then, it may seem crazy to consider buying a home for a college student, but is it?
+Tuition, books, transportation, room and board…the cost of college can add up fast.
+At first glance, it may seem crazy to consider buying a home for a college student, but is it?

 buying a home for a college student

-The truth is that there can be many benefits when you buy any property, and this scenario is really no different.
-In fact, when you consider the high cost of both on-campus and off-campus living in an expensive college town, buying a house that your student can use during their college years begins to make a lot of sense.
+The truth is that in this scenario, there may be some benefits for yourself and your student for you to invest in real estate.
+When you consider the high cost of both on-campus and off-campus living in an expensive college town, buying a house that your student can use during their college years may make sense.

 The High Cost of College Room and Board

-According to Credible, on-campus room and board runs about $12,680 or more annually for private four-year colleges and $11,140 or more for public, in-state colleges.
-Of course, these numbers can be much higher in certain areas, or at certain schools.
+According to EducationData.org, on-campus room and board runs about $13,842 on average annually for private, nonprofit, four-year colleges and $12,302 or more for public, in-state colleges.
+Of course, these numbers can be much higher at certain schools.

-Then, don’t forget, you will have to multiply those costs times four—or more—to account for your college student’s full academic career.
-During that time, the cost of room and board on campus, not to mention the rents off campus, are almost certain to increase annually.
+Don’t forget that you will have to multiply those costs by four or more to account for your college student’s full academic career.
+During that time, the cost of room and board on campus, not to mention the cost of rents off campus, are almost certain to increase annually.

 What if you put those five figures of expense to work for you instead?
-With some planning, you could buy a property that could initially house your college student and then later function as an investment property after they’ve graduated.
-It’s definitely worth weighing the pros and cons of this room and board option.
+With some planning, you could buy a property that will initially house your college student and then function as an investment property after they’ve graduated.
+It’s definitely worth weighing the pros and cons of this college room and board option.

 Considerations in Buying a Home for a College Student

-Let’s think through a few of the pros and cons to see if buying a home for a college student may be the right option for your family.
+Now let’s consider a few pros and cons to see if buying a home for a college student may be the right option for your family.

 Lowering room and board costs

 One big pro is the potential financial benefit.
-Buying a home or condo can significantly lower the financial burden of off-campus housing or room and board, which can result in massive student loan debt with high interest rates.
-This is especially true if the property has room for multiple roommates, which would garner rental income for you.
+Buying a home or condo can significantly lower the financial burden of off-campus housing or room and board—which can result in massive student loan debt with high interest rates.
+This is especially true if the property you buy has room for multiple roommates, which would garner rental income for you right away.

 Providing your child with stability

-Another advantage of buying a home for a college student is their stability and convenience.
+Another advantage of buying a home for a college student is the stability and convenience.
 Owning your child’s home can eliminate their need to find a new place and move every year.
-It also cuts down on storage costs over the summer, as well as security deposits every fall.
+It also cuts down on storage costs over the summer and security deposits every fall.

 Home appreciation can be a potential benefit, especially if you buy in a high-growth area.
-There is the possibility of making a nice profit if you sell when your college student graduates, or you could make this home an investment property and collect rental income.
+There is the possibility of making a nice profit if you sell when your college student graduates and potentially increase your cash flow.

 Risks of home depreciation

-You might also consider paying to have the home’s basic maintenance and landscaping needs taken care of by a professional on a regularly scheduled basis.
-Your student likely won’t have time for maintenance and repairs, and this step can help your investment retain its value.
+You may also want to consider a property manager to make regular check-ins and to tend to any maintenance issues on your behalf.
+Your student likely won’t have the time or skills for maintenance and repairs, and this step can help your investment retain its value.

 Tax write-offs

 Now for some more good news: Buying a home typically comes with tax benefits.
-These could pertain to the interest on the monthly mortgage payment, mortgage insurance, and any repairs or updates you make to the home.
+These could pertain to the interest on the monthly mortgage payment, mortgage insurance tied to your home loan, and any home repairs or updates you make.

 Your student’s independence